 “The Colors of Intimacy: A Model for Enriching and Restoring Marital Lovemaking”

 This workshop will provide a model for counselors and educators to use for enhancing and restoring healthy sexual intimacy in marriage.
 Learning to truly make love differs greatly from just having sex.
 Three interactive types of intimacy will be developed using color-coding (green, purple, orange).
 Each color, in and of itself, is crucial to falling deeper in love and creating an exciting sex life.
 One category focuses on companionship and connecting Green intimacy; one emphasizes romantic, sensuous, bonding Purple intimacy, and another highlights erotic, arousing Orange intimacy.
 These three categories form an intimate interactive continuum that help couples fall deeper in love and renew their sexual intimacy.
 This model can be an effective teaching tool for guiding Covenant Lovers into more playful and passionate lovemaking.
 Therapists who have used “The Colors” find it easy to explain in session and clients apply it readily to their marriages.

 Three NBCC-approved clock hours awarded.
 Three approved clock hours for psychologists awarded.
-2.75 GAMFT-approved core hours awarded.
+Seeking approval for Three GAMFT-approved core hours.